High-frequency and heteroskedasticity identification in multicountry models: Revisiting spillovers of monetary shocks: Introduction

 \section{Introduction}

+In an interconnected global financial system, understanding spillovers of monetary policy and central bank communication has become crucial for policymakers and market participants alike.
+While the international transmission of monetary policy has been extensively studied, less is known about the cross-border effects of central bank information shocks --- reactions of (market) expectations to the information content of central bank communication beyond changes in policy rates \citep[see, e.g.,][]{nakamura2018high,jarocinski2020deconstructing,gardner2022words,bauer2023alternative}.
+Our paper adds to this literature by investigating and re-examining the international spillovers of central bank information (CI) shocks alongside monetary policy (MP) shocks, focusing on the dynamics between the European Central Bank (ECB) and the Federal Reserve Bank (Fed).

-The effects of a central bank's actions are not confined to the respective domestic economy.
-This is especially true for central banks of key economies or monetary unions, such as the Federal Reserve Bank (Fed) and the European Central Bank (ECB).
-In light of globalized financial markets and increasingly interlinked economies, it is of great interest to analyse how monetary policy shocks propagate internationally.
-A large body of literature studies spillover effects of Fed policy decisions to the world economy, given the importance of the US dollar and consequences of monetary policy actions by the Fed for the global financial cycle \citep{kim2001international,ehrmann2011stocks,Eickmeier2011,feldkircher2016international,miranda2015us,dedola2017if,gerko2017monetary,crespo2019spillovers}.
-However, the international effects of actions by other central banks have received less attention, and the literature on the global transmission of ECB policy actions is limited \citep[for exceptions, see][]{ehrmann2011stocks,potjagailo2017spillover,feldkircher2019international}.
+Given the importance of the US dollar as a global currency and the impact of the Fed's monetary policy actions on the global financial cycle, a large body of literature examines the spillover effects of the Fed's policy decisions on the global economy \citep[see, e.g.,][]{kim2001international,ehrmann2011stocks,Eickmeier2011,miranda2020us,dedola2017if,gerko2017monetary,crespo2019spillovers,degasperi2020global,georgiadis2023global}.
+The international effects of policy shocks caused by central banks other than the Fed have received less attention, and the literature on the international transmission of ECB policy actions is limited \citep[for exceptions, see][]{ehrmann2011stocks,potjagailo2017spillover,feldkircher2020international,miranda2022tale}.

-A key issue when analysing monetary non-neutrality is how to identify exogenous variation in monetary policy.
-To circumvent concerns of implausible identifying restrictions in vector autoregressive (VAR) models, the recent literature exploits high-frequency data for constructing external instruments to achieve structural identification \citep{gertler2015monetary,paul2018time}.
-Contributions in this spirit draw from the literature using event studies to capture surprise variation in policies and track changes in key forward-looking financial quantities like interest rates futures and swaps or stock prices in tight windows around central bank policy announcement dates \citep{kuttner2001monetary,cochrane2002fed,bernanke2005explains,gurkaynak2005actions,altavilla2019measuring}.

-Monetary policy announcements, however, also convey the central banks' assessment of the economic outlook.
-Recent papers refer to updates in private sector beliefs about future developments in response to policy announcements as ``information effects'' \citep{romer2000federal,nakamura2018high}.
-Individually for both the United States (US) and the euro area (EA), \citet{jarocinski2018deconstructing} explore that disregarding central bank information shocks produces biased results in high-frequency analyses of the effects of monetary policy, and thus propose to separately identify monetary policy shocks alongside orthogonal central bank information shocks.
-In this paper, we combine the literature on high-frequency identification of monetary policy shocks with papers studying international transmission channels and spillover effects.
-Our contributions are threefold.